 About the Ottawa Harmony Singers

-We are a small choir, where every voice counts.
+We are a medium-sized choir, where every voice counts.
 We take pride in our singing, but most of all we have fun doing it.
 Our director, Pat Brush, is a fabulous voice teacher and under her direction, each of us has gained confidence and improved our singing.

 We sing most of our songs in four part harmony (soprano, alto, tenor and bass) but don’t let that scare you away.
-Pat’s arrangements are such that each part is like a melody that can be practiced by itself.
+Pat’s arrangements are such that each part is like a melody that can be practised by itself.
 Not all of us can read music, but the music files on this website help us rehearse our parts at home.

 Although some of our songs are serious, others are quite silly and give us an opportunity to have fun in a way that brings joy to the people who come to listen to us.
 If you join us, there’s a good chance that you’ll become more comfortable performing in front of an audience.